JorgeVC17/Portfolio/README.md

 #### Hogeschool Utrecht, Heidelberglaan 15, 3584 CS Utrecht, Sep 2023 - Jan 2024

 -  During this minor I learned to programming in python to communicate statistical information over the impact of data in our world.
-I also learned various Machine Learning techniques such as Computer Vision, Classification algorithms and Generative AI and I develop multiple design skills in programs such as Figma where I learned the importance of design behind the development of applications and start-up ideas.
+I also learned various Machine Learning techniques such as Classification algorithms and Generative AI and I develop multiple design skills in programs such as Figma where I learned the importance of design behind the development of applications and start-up ideas.

 ## Work Experience